skip to Main Content

 The Anton Trstenjak Institute of Gerontology and Intergenerational Relations has developed and implemented a community-based training programme for informal carers.
 The contents include social and health aspects of caring such as understanding of and communication with the care receiver, skills for home care, care for carers’ own health, knowledge on prevalent age-related diseases, palliative care, death and grieving, information about respite care possibilities and institutional care, and psychosocial situation management.
 During the training, participants have the opportunity to learn from local and national experts and institutions related to caregiving.
 Some topics are presented by local community nurses, physiotherapists, doctors, formal carers from the local home care centre etc.

 Training for family and other informal carers consists of ten weekly learning sessions that are attended by 15-25 family carers and carried out with a method of active peer learning from shared experience and expertise.
 In the course of the training programme, participants develop personal relationships.
-At the end of the training programme they are therefore encouraged to continue with monthly meetings in “local relatives’ groups”, which based on the principle of self-help groups.
+At the end of the training programme, they are therefore encouraged to continue with monthly meetings in “local relatives’ groups”, which are based on the principle of self-help groups.
 The Anton Trstenjak Institute provides expert support to leaders of these self-help groups.
 Furthermore, it organizes regular meetings of leaders from all over Slovenia where they exchange experiences and discuss topics such as: awareness raising, informal carers’ rights and equal opportunities.
 In 2018, the Anton Trstenjak Institute, together with informal carers, organized the first national conference on informal care in Slovenia.

 The programme is co-financed by Ministry of Labour, Family, Social Affairs and Equal Opportunities and by Municipalities as part of the Network of intergenerational programmes for quality ageing.